turingschool/mod-0-curriculum/pt/shared/pairing_2.md

 ## Reflection

-[Follow the directions in this Gist](https://gist.github.com/ameseee/13dfa032e730549547a6ca72716ac9d3) and submit your fork of it in the submission form.
+[Follow the directions in this Gist](https://gist.github.com/ameseee/7fd53fa3d108b1e34331840592a15343) and submit the URL to your fork of it in the submission form.

 <br><br>